cmintert/Abyssal_TTRPG/Markdown Files/Abyssal.md

 In deep space, there are different ways to get from one vessel to another.
-The most basic one is just open the airlock, fly over to the other vessel and enter it.
+The most basic one is just open the airlock, fly over to the other vessel, and enter it.
 Usually, this is done with a safety line attached.

 Second possibility are so - called soft or hard docks.
 It is basically